 We will use our professional judgment in preparing your return(s).
+Given the magnitude of the changes the Tax Act contains, as well as some new concepts introduced in the law, additional stated guidance from the IRS, and possibly from Congress in the form of technical corrections, may be forthcoming.
+We will use our professional judgment and expertise to assist you given the Tax Act guidance as currently promulgated.
+Subsequent developments issued by the applicable tax authorities may affect the information we have previously provided, and these effects may be material.
 Whenever we are aware that a possibly applicable tax law is unclear or that there are conflicting interpretations of the law by authorities (e.g., tax agencies and courts), we will share our knowledge and understanding of the possible positions that may be taken on your return(s).
 We will adopt whatever position you request on your return(s) so long as it is consistent with our professional standards and ethics.
 If you desire a legal opinion before choosing among alternative tax positions, legal counsel should be separately retained for this purpose.
 We will work with you and your chosen legal counsel to the best of our abilities in giving you whatever information we have that may help you in your decision.
 You have the final responsibility for positions taken on the return(s).
 If the Internal Revenue Service should later contest the position taken, there may be an assessment of additional tax liability plus interest and possible penalties.
 We assume no liability for any such additional penalties or assessments.
-Additional services will be subject to arrangements made in writing at the time requested.